Arkansas To Split Its Holidays For Martin Luther King Jr. And Robert E. Lee

 "We are taking Robert E. Lee and we are putting him in the basement and we are acting embarrassed that he ever existed," Republican Rep. Jana Della Rosa said during debate before the bill's passage.
 "It's no different than if we went out and we took that statue of the Confederate Soldiers and put it down in the basement and said nobody's going to look at it again."

 Still, Friday's vote brings Arkansas in line with much of the rest of the country.
-After the bill is expected to be signed into law Monday, Arkansas will leave the exclusive club of states that celebrate both men on the same day.
+When the bill is signed into law Tuesday — after the originally scheduled signing ceremony was bumped from Monday — Arkansas will leave the exclusive club of states that celebrate both men on the same day.
 Without Arkansas, that group dwindles just to Alabama and Mississippi.

 "It's an opportunity to show the citizens of our state and the whole country that we are capable of coming together," Hodges said, according to the Southwest Times-Record, "not out of political correctness or any other silly reason, but out of respect and out of mutual understanding."